cx-designers/demo-repository/src/industries-served.md

     - blogCategory: "app Development"
       blogCategoryDesc: "Everything you need to know about the top 10 DevOps tools in 2022"
       blogCategoryImg: "/assets/img/our-blogs-01.webp"

+devSubTitle : Lorem ipsum
+devTitle: Start Your App
+devTitlePart : Success Story with Us!. devInformationList :
+- infoItem: At Cypherox, we're not just about making apps – we're about making your app a hit!
+We focus on careful planning and smart guidance to turn your app dreams into reality.
+- infoItem: What makes us different?
+We don't just build apps; we build a clear path for your app's success.
+From checking if your idea works to figuring out how it can make money, our experienced team ensures every step is geared towards your app's triumph.
+- infoItem: Whether you're a new startup or a big company, we're here to be your partners.
+We know web, Android, and iOS inside out, and we're all about getting real results for you.
+- infoItem: Join forces with us to solve problems early, predict issues, and create a winning plan for your app.
+Let's team up and make your app a success story!"
+devBgImg: "/assets/img/top-development.webp"
+devBgAlt : "bg-img"
 ---